chomiczdawid/parametric-statistical-models/linear-model/linear_model_exercise.md

-# "Analytical exercise of building a linear model"
+# Analytical exercise of building a linear model

 This document describes the analytical process that was carried out to build a linear statistical model properly fitted to the data presented.